Dermatitis

 Dermatitis Treatment

 Even though there are many types of dermatitis, treatment is similar for most skin irritation and inflammation.
 Treatment will be determined by your doctor after a diagnosis of the type of dermatitis you have.
 Treatment options range from avoiding the allergen to topical medications, antihistamine pills, and antibiotics.
-At the Asarch Center for Dermatology, Laser & Mohs Surgery, our medical professionals will help you diagnose and treat your dermatitis appropriately.
+At the Forefront Dermatology, formerly Asarch Dermatology , our medical professionals will help you diagnose and treat your dermatitis appropriately.

 What is Allergic Contact Dermatitis?

-At the Asarch Center, we see many cases of Allergic Contact Dermatitis each year.
+At the Forefront Dermatology, formerly Asarch Dermatology, we see many cases of Allergic Contact Dermatitis each year.
 Almost everyone will develop contact dermatitis, a type of eczema, at least once during their lives.
 Contact dermatitis occurs as the result of an agent touching our skin that causes a rash.
 Sometimes the rash happens immediately.
 More often, it takes some time to appear.

 This itchy skin condition, caused by a reaction to agents that come in contact with the skin, occurs after the immune system processes the absorbed material and mounts an immune response against it.